kanya-approve/oracle-talos-example/README.md

 Why this repository uses it:

 - The entire project is built around running Talos on Oracle ARM instances, specifically `VM.Standard.A1.Flex`.
-- Oracle Cloud has a notably generous free tier, which makes it a practical place to experiment with a small Talos cluster before spending real money.
+- Oracle Cloud has a notably generous Always Free tier for Ampere A1 compute, with `4` total OCPUs and `24` GB of memory that can be allocated flexibly across instances.
+- Oracle also includes `200` GB total of Always Free block storage for boot volumes and block volumes combined in the home region, which is enough to make a small Talos cluster practical for testing and homelab-style use.
 - OCI supports importing a custom Talos image, which is necessary because Talos is not used here as a stock marketplace image.
 - Object Storage gives Terraform a place to upload the Oracle-compatible image archive before importing it as a bootable custom image.
+- The current `1 control plane + 1 worker` layout in this repository maps naturally onto that free-tier-style footprint, as long as you stay within Oracle's current limits and can get A1 capacity in your chosen region.

 ### Terraform